-Korea Certification Class A

-Potential hazard
+Safety and regulatory information

+Warning messages in the documentation

-Read the product documentation to avoid personal injury or product damage.
+Potential hazard Read the product documentation to avoid personal injury or product damage.
+1 Electrical hazard Indicates live parts.

-Electrical hazard

-Indicates live parts.
 Risk of electric shock, fire, personal injury or even death.

-Hot surface

-Do not touch.
+Hot surface Do not touch.
 Risk of skin burns.
-Risk of fire.

-Protective conductor terminal

-Connect this terminal to a grounded external conductor or to protective ground.
-This protects you against electric shock should an electric problem occur.
+Risk of fire. (± Protective conductor terminal Connect this terminal to a grounded external conductor or to protective ground.
+This connection protects you against electric shock if an electric problem occurs.